danerbrear/domain-api-info/README.md

 1. You must have the Docker CLI installed

     If not, follow the steps in [this link](https://docs.docker.com/engine/install/) to install Docker.

+2. Generate a free IPStack access key [here](https://ipstack.com/signup/free) to get geolocation information.

 <br><br>